 The Ethereum platform is continually evolving to meet the needs of users and businesses.
 Currently, development is taking place to allow the platform to scale for mainstream adoption and to make it more privacy-centered.
 Thousands of developers from around the world are working together to continuously improve the platform and are building applications to run on top of it.

 Disclaimer: All investors must do their own due diligence when investing, especially in cryptocurrencies or tokens.
-Some of the material published on this website is promotional, and, if so, will be indicated as such.
+Cryptocurrencies are risky.
 Investors are encouraged to do as much research as possible on potential investments before investing.
 None of the material on this website is intended to be investment advice.